pubggamerzytm/TrxBetBot/trxbetbot/plugins/README.md

-# Bauer Bot Plugins
+# TrxBetBot Plugins
-If you want to understand how to write a plugin for the Bauer Bot or if you want to know which plugins are available, then your in the right place.
+If you want to understand how to write a plugin for this bot or if you want to know which plugins are available, then you are in the right place.

 ## Creating a plugin
 Maybe the best way to show how to create a plugin is with an example.